Festaff volunteer requirements

 • Act and behave with maturity, honesty and reliability.

-• Turn up to the onsite staff meeting in good health annd not intoxicated - this is an important meeting.
+• Turn up to the onsite staff meeting in good health and not intoxicated in any way - this is an important meeting.

-• Be (and remain) of good health and state and able to work on their feet carrying out basic manual tasks for much of the day.
-In particular, being intoxicated means you will be unable to carry out your activities.
+• Be (and remain) in good health and state and able to carry out basic manual tasks for much of the day.
+In particular, being intoxicated in any way means you will be unable to carry out your activities and may be asked to leave the event.

 • Maintain good standards in all of their activities.